awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/sts/Readme.md

 This README discusses how to run the Kotlin code examples for AWS Security Token Service (AWS STS).

-## Running the AAWS STS Kotlin files
+## Running the AWS STS Kotlin files

 **IMPORTANT**